Cameron Norrie the last Briton standing at Wimbledon after gruelling five-setter

-Norrie had a match point in the third set but recovered from losing two tie-breaks to progress into the last eight.
+Norrie is the last Briton standing having recovered from losing two tie-breaks to progress into the last eight

 Cameron Norrie kept the British flag flying at Wimbledon by taking down qualifier Nicolas Jarry in a five-set marathon to reach the quarter-finals.

-The 29-year-old led by two sets and had a match point in the third, but was taken to a fifth by the towering Chilean.
+The 29-year-old led by two sets and had a match point in the third, but was taken to a fifth by the 6ft 7in Chilean.

 Norrie, a semi-finalist in 2022, is now only the third British man to reach the last eight more than once in the last 50 years, after Tim Henman and Andy Murray.